DhruvPetluri/Report-Scraper/README.md

 # Financial Report Scraping and Analysis Project

 This project is a solution for automating the extraction and analysis of financial statements from company annual reports available online.
 Built with a combination of Python frameworks and libraries, the project encompasses web scraping, natural language processing, and a user-friendly web interface.
+The financial extraction is not yet very robust, but it works for PDFs with easily recognisable table structures.

 ## Features